Above: A pic of Jose dancing at Club One in Savannah, Georgia.

 I’m leaving Savannah, Georgia, and traveling to San Francisco in 25 days.

 I have something to say.
 I’ve written in the past about how little regard I have for relationships.
-I’ve written about my cheating history and pissed on the idea of dating.
+I’ve written about my cheating history and scoffed at the idea of dating repeatedly on this blog and elsewhere.

 I love someone a lot.
 I’m leaving him behind when I make this move.